 The Company is party to research and service arrangements with the University of Basel.
-Daniel Pinschewer, formerly Chief Scientific Officer and now Scientific Advisor to the Chief Executive Officer, and his spouse are employees of the University of Basel and both involved in providing the services under these arrangements.
-In the three months ended March 31, 2020 and 2019, the Company recorded \$0.3 million and \$0.3 million, respectively, in research and development expenses for service fees paid to the University of Basel.
-The University of Basel is also entitled to receive de minimis royalties on the net sales of any product that is based on a patent created by Dr. Daniel Pinschewer in the course of his consulting services to the Company.
-In the three months ended March 31, 2020 and 2019, no royalties were paid pursuant to the terms of this arrangement.
+Daniel Pinschewer, formerly Chief Scientific Officer, and his spouse are employees of the University of Basel and both involved in providing the services under these arrangements.
+In the three months ended June 30, 2020, the Company recorded no related party transactions.
+In the three months ended June 30, 2019, the Company recorded less than \$0.1 million, in the six months ended June 30, 2020 and 2019, the Company recorded \$0.3 million and \$0.3 million, respectively, in research and development expenses for service fees paid to the University of Basel, which represented related party transactions.
+The University of Basel is also entitled to receive de minimis royalties on the net sales of any product that is based on a patent created by Daniel Pinschewer in the course of his consulting services to the Company.
+In the three and six months ended June 30, 2020 and 2019, no royalties were paid pursuant to the terms of this arrangement.

-During the three months ended March 31, 2019, the Company issued 50,670 shares of Series D Preferred Stock for total gross proceeds of \$7.4 million to certain stockholders that were related parties.
+During the six months ended June 30, 2019, the Company issued 50,670 shares of Series D Preferred Stock for total gross proceeds of \$7.4 million and 1,303,750 shares of common stock as part of the Company's IPO for total gross proceeds of \$18.3 million to certain stockholders that were related parties.

-15. Subsequent events
+14. Subsequent events